Observation of the 4$\pi$-periodic Josephson effect in indium arsenide nanowires: Results

 As a frequency-sensitive microwave detector, we utilize a superconducting tunnel junction with a quasiparticle gap of $\Delta_\textrm{DET}$, wherein the photon-assisted electron tunneling (PAT) current contributes to the DC current above a voltage bias threshold $eV_\textrm{DET}>2\Delta_\textrm{DET}-hf$ \cite{Tucker_1985,Deblock_2003} (Fig.~1c).
-This \emph{on-chip} detector \cite{bretheau_nature}, coupled via capacitors $C_C$ to the NW junction (see Fig.~1b for the schematics and Fig.~1e for optical image of the device) is engineered to result in an overdamped microwave environment characterized by a single $f_c=(2\pi RC)^{-1}\approx 28\,$GHz cutoff frequency with $R=538\,\Omega$ and $C=10.4\,$fF, see Sec.~3 in the Supplementary Information (SI).
+This \emph{on-chip} detector \cite{bretheau_nature}, coupled via capacitors $C_\textrm{C}$ to the NW junction (see Fig.~1b for the schematics and Fig.~1e for an optical image of the device) is engineered to result in an overdamped microwave environment characterized by a single $f_\textrm{c}=(2\pi RC)^{-1}\approx 28\,$GHz cutoff frequency with $R=538\,\si{\ohm}$ and $C=10.4\,$fF, see Supplementary Figure 2.
 The resulting broadband coupling to the detector \cite{Woerkom_2017-PAT} inhibits higher order photon emission, which could mimic the $4\pi$-periodic Josephson effect \cite{doi:10.1063/1.368113}.

 The nanowire is deterministically deposited on a set of three gates covered by $30\,$nm thick SiN$_x$ dielectric as shown in Fig.~1d.
 The Josephson weak link, where the Al shell is removed by wet chemical etching, is located above the central gate (see inset of Fig.~1d).
 We investigated devices with junction lengths ranging from $86\,$nm to $271\,$nm.
-The high quality of the nanowire junction is apparent from the presence of distinct multiple Andreev reflection steps in its $I_\textrm{NW}(V_\textrm{NW})$ characteristics \cite{Scheer_1997} (Fig.~1g).
+The high quality of the nanowire junction is apparent from the presence of distinct multiple Andreev reflection steps in its $I_\textrm{NW}(V_\textrm{NW})$ characteristics \cite{Scheer_1997} (Fig.~1g), which is a signature of the hard superconducting gap in the nanowire \cite{Krogstrup_2015}.
+The observed curves and linear conductance also establish that no conductive mode with a transmission close to unity exists in the channel, which could contribute to the $4\pi$-periodic signal even in the absence of topological ordering \cite{Pikulin_2012-Noise}.